Ultimo Sewage Pumping Station: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-The building is a fine and unusual industrial example of the Federation Free Style of architecture in New South Wales.
-It displays in its fabric a rare combination of superior utilitarian design, architectural qualities and craftsmanship.
-The scale, colour, texture and detail of the building makes an effective contribution to the streetscape of Ultimo.
+The building is an unusual industrial example of the Federation Free Style of architecture in New South Wales.
+It displays a combination of utilitarian design, architectural qualities and craftsmanship.
+The scale, colour, texture and detail of the building contribute to the streetscape of Ultimo.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Item is listed on the National Trust (NSW) register and is thus recognised by an identifiable group, and as such has importance to the broader community.
 The excellent design of the building by the Department of Public Works reflects the body of work emanating from the then Government Architect, Walter Liberty Vernon.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 SP0001 is structurally significant as it demonstrates in its underground construction the early and superior exploitation of concrete which contributes to the understanding of the development and use of this material in Australia.
 From 1904 to 1918 it fulfilled an ingenious role, which reflects the enterprise of the engineers of that time.
 It functioned as the Controlling Station which monitored the performance of 17 other pumping stations.
 The pumping station still fulfils its role, nearly a century after its introduction, as a low level sewage pumping station as originally designed and constructed albeit with some mechanical upgrading.
 The original pumps were of the "plunger" type.
 This technique was prone to wear and blockages and was eventually replaced by centrifugal pumping units powered by AC motors and each station individually controlled.
 The same power source, although for electric trams, was utilised for opening and closing of the Pyrmont Bridge.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 SP0001 is unique as part of the network of first generation low level sewage pumping stations built to serve the historically significant Bondi Ocean Outfall Sewer.
 As the controlling station for the first generation of SPSs, SP0001 is unique in NSW.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The superstructure is a representative example (in construction) of a large-scale Federation Free Style industrial building.
 SP0001 is a representative example of a low level sewage pumping station on the Bondi Ocean Outfall Sewer.